A walk from Wapping to Canary Wharf

 Ahead you’ll see the bridge that carries the DLR line across the dock – and what you see on the bridge is actually the West India Dock station.
 So if you need to head back to central London on the DLR then simply go up the steps and onto the platform.

-However, if you still want to carry on or if you’re going back by the Jubilee line, then walk under the bridge – we’re heading for the unusual structure you can see in the dock on the other side of the bridge.
+However, if you still want to carry on or if you’re going back by the Elizabeth or Jubilee lines, then walk under the bridge – we’re heading for the unusual structure you can see in the dock on the other side of the bridge.
 The large, strange looking grilles where it says ‘Big Easy’ are actually the ventilation units for a station underneath.

 The actual station was ‘sunk’ down into the dock in yet another of the many clever engineering feats that has made the construction of the Elizabeth line so amazing.
 If you have seen one of the television documentaries about the building of Crossrail, then you’ll know what I mean.